 - Develop and practice a fire escape plan.

-Home Safety Checklist for older adults and the Disabled
+Home Safety Checklist for Older Adults and People with Disabilities

 - Arrange furniture to create clear pathways and reduce the risk of falling.